aws/aws-emr-best-practices/content/benchmarking/introduction/price_performance.md

 # ** Price Performance **

-In the context this guide, price-performance refers to the Price ($) to run a workload for a given performance (run time in seconds).
-Using price-performance is critical for benchmarking to understand the impact of variables that cannot be made the same.
-For example, deployment models, competitor pricing, container scheduling or engines.
-For variables within our control, such as infrastructure sizing or application configurations, it’s important to keep these consistent across all benchmarks.
+In the context of this guide, "price-performance" refers to the cost (in dollars) of running a workload for a specified level of performance (measured in run time, in seconds).
+Utilizing price-performance is crucial for benchmarking to grasp the implications of variables that cannot be standardized.
+These variables may include deployment models, competitor pricing, container scheduling, or engines.

+For variables that are within our control, such as infrastructure sizing or application configurations, it's essential to maintain consistency across all benchmarks.

 Below examples illustrates the importance of price-performance.